-Setting up Unity with Vim or VS Code on Linux
+Setting up Unity with Vim on Linux ('26 Update)

-The following has been tested on Ubuntu and Arch, although it should work for any distro – just change package names accordingly.
+The following has been tested on Arch, although it should work for any distro – just change package names accordingly.

 screenshot